Music

 Regarding Music Programs

-Enrolment in HMU and TMU courses, and, therefore, in the Specialist and Major programs, is limited to students who pass the audition-interview, held annually in September.
-Students are required to complete and submit the Student Profile available at www.music.utoronto.ca under "Music for Arts & Science Students", prior to mid-August each year.
+Enrolment in HMU and TMU courses, and, therefore, in the Specialist and Major programs, is limited to students who pass the audition-interview, held annually in August.
+Students are required to complete and submit the Student Profile available at www.music.utoronto.ca under "Music for Arts & Science Students", prior to August 1st.
+Auditions will be completed via video recordings, with interviews completed virtually over Zoom.
+Interviews will be assigned, after the Music Major/Specialist Student Profile and audition recordings have been received.
 Detailed information is available on the Faculty of Music website.
-You will then be assigned an audition/interview time.
 Prospective candidates must perform at the Royal Conservatory of Music Grade Eight level, and demonstrate that they have RCM Level 8 Theory (formerly Advanced Rudiments) and RCM Level 9 Harmony (formerly Basic Harmony) or equivalents.
 Students interested in pursuing the Major or Specialist with the Ensemble option are required to pass an additional audition-interview for ensemble placement.
 Please refer to MUS120Y1.
 (Note: No audition is required for the Music Minor program, see below.)

 Music Programs